Orthodox Catechetical Program

 Those who are preparing to be received into God's Holy Catholic and Apostolic Orthodox Church should:

-- Read the preparatory readings as described in the ancient Jerusalem Typikon for learners (See below I).
+- Read or Listen to one of the Four Gospels in its entirety.
+It is also recommended to read the preparatory readings as described in the ancient Jerusalem Typikon for learners (See last section below).

-- Should learn, understand and accept the Symbol of the Faith (the Creed), and other aspects of Faith as listed in the reception office (See below II).
+- Should learn, understand and accept the Symbol of the Faith (the Creed), and other aspects of Faith as listed in the reception office (See below I).

 Also, the following should be accomplished before reception into the Church: